magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/mirabelle-li.md

 # course
 course: "Pre-Algebra"
 # biography
-bio: "Mirabelle Li is a rising 7th grader in Cabin John Middle school.
-She loves reading all sorts of reading material and all sorts of origami and crafts.
-She received CERTIFICATE OF ACHIEVEMENT for students in grade 6 or below for outstanding performance on AMC8 in both 2023 and 2024.
-In addition, her elementary school math team recently won 3rd place at DMV Math Tournament 2024, hosted by Rosa Lee Carter Elementary School in Virginia."
+bio: "Mirabelle Li is a rising 7th grader at Cabin John Middle school.
+She loves all sorts of reading (including Wuxia novels by Jin Yong) and all sorts of origami and crafts.
+She received CERTIFICATE OF ACHIEVEMENT for students in grade 6 or below for outstanding performance on AMC8 from 2023 to 2025.
+She has participated in Mathcounts and ARML, in addition to winning awards at Math Kangaroo and MBMT (2025).
+Her teaching experience includes being teaching assistants in the pre-algebra course last summer and in the past school year in a Chinese after-school academy. "

 # interest
 # interest: ["Computer Networking","Computer Security","Human Computer Interfacing"]